-The object of the Government and of Western Maryland College in maintaining this department is two-fold: first, to teach the rights and obligations of citizenship and to lay those foundations of character which are universally recognized as essential; second, to train these men in the fundamentals of modern warfare, and to develop leadership and ability to handle men.
+The object of the Government in maintaining this department is twofold: first, to teach the rights and obligations of citizenship and to lay those foundations of character which are universally recognized as essential; second, to train these men in the fundamentals of modern warfare, and to develop leadership and ability to handle men.
 They will be able to take their places as leaders and officers to command and train the vast numbers that would be needed for defense in a national emergency.